 Quiet streets and golden cobblestone where art and history meet, while cheerful locals greet the new day.
 A city of many cultures, in Baeza we were happy witnesses to the wonders of time and history.
 Every culture that ever set foot in the region throughout the centuries has left its mark.
 Be it a necropolis from the first bronze age, which marks the first funding of this glorious city, Iberian, Roman, Visigothic, or Arabic architecture wonders, all have made Baeza the jewel that it is today.

 But, it wasn’t until the 16th century that renaissance brought Baeza to its moment of maximum splendour.
 Thanks to the quality (and quantity) of the region’s agricultural and industrial production, as well as its livestock breeding, Baeza grew rapidly.
 With this rapid increase in its population came artistic and cultural richness, that soon shone in the shape of majestic new public and administrative buildings.
 So much so, that even the (now former) city jail rivals in architectonic beauty with all other buildings.

-While in Baeza, we stayed at the majestic hotel Campos de Baeza.
+During our stay in Baeza, we slept at the majestic hotel Campos de Baeza.
 In the city’s border and a few minutes walk from the main sights, this beautiful four-star hotel was a hit.

 The modern and elegant rooms are spacious and deliciously decorated with everything you may possibly need during your time in Baeza